Amanda Waller (DC Extended Universe)

-As of 2023, the character is a major recurring figure in the DCEU, appearing in the films Suicide Squad (2016), its sequel The Suicide Squad (2021), and Black Adam (2022) with an uncredited cameo, as well as the first season of the television series Peacemaker (2022-present).

-The character is set to be integrated into the rebooted continuity of the succeeding DC Universe (DCU) media franchise, and will return in both the animated series Creature Commandos, and the live-action series Waller.
+As of 2023, the character was a major recurring figure in the DCEU, appearing in the films Suicide Squad (2016), its standalone sequel The Suicide Squad (2021), and Black Adam (2022) with an uncredited cameo, as well as the first season of the television series Peacemaker (2022–present).
+The character is integrated into the rebooted continuity of the DC Universe (DCU) media franchise, returning in both the animated series Creature Commandos (2024–present), and being set to feature in the live-action series Waller as the main protagonist.